niksilver/elm-explained/functions/DefiningFunctions.md

     map Boxed li
 ```

-Here it is in use:
+Here it is in use.
+Remember that `DefiningFunctions` is just the name of our module,
+so `DefiningFunctions.Boxed` is just the fully qualified name of
+`Boxed`:

 ```
 > import DefiningFunctions exposing (..)
 > box [7, 6, 5, 4]